BBahrainy/RTALogger/README.md

                "enable": [true/false] this will enable or disable filtering opration of current filter.
                "default_regex": "valid regual expression" to compare with corresponding attribute.
              * It's possible to implement customize filter classes and integerate with RTALogger filter factory.
+             * In RTALogger version 2.2.0 colorize out put format is availabel.
         - topics: This is an optional item.
 When you need to customize a specific topic severity level or enable value, you can define the settings here.
           - title: The topic title to customize. (mandatoy).